 GNSS data processing and retrieval of IPW

-The GNSS IPW provided through the CDS is estimated based on using tropospheric products delivered by IGS data ACs and EPN-repro2.
-The data processing schema for retrieval of GNSS IPW for both IGS and EPN tropospheric product is described in more detail in ATDB document.
-Here only a simplified description of the data flow and data processing steps for retrieval of GNSS IPW from GNSS tropospheric products is depicted (Fig. 3).
+The GNSS IPW provided through the CDS is estimated using tropospheric products delivered by IGS data ACs and EPN-repro2.
+The data processing schema for retrieval of GNSS IPW for both IGS and EPN tropospheric products is described in more detail in the ATBD document.
+Here only a simplified description of the data flow and data processing steps for retrieval of GNSS IPW from GNSS tropospheric products is depicted (Fig. 2).

-• Pre-processing of GNSS troposphere product (steps 1–4).
+- Pre-processing of GNSS troposphere product (steps 1–4).
 First, ZTD with its uncertainty is downloaded from IGS and EPN data repositories (steps 1–2, Fig. 3).
-The site metadata (coordinates, altitude, city, agency etc.) for both networks are obtained from SEMISYS [4] (step 3).
-Due to the fact that the site latitude and longitude are given with height from WGS84 ellipsoid, the AMSL (height above the mean sea level) used in IPW retrieval, must be calculated first (step 4).
+The site metadata (coordinates, altitude, city, agency etc.) for both networks are obtained from SEMISYS [9] (step 3).
+Due to the fact that the site latitude and longitude are given with height from the WGS84 ellipsoid, the height above the mean sea level (AMSL) used in IPW retrieval must be calculated first (step 4).

-• Calculating IPW and its uncertainty (steps 8–10).
+- Calculating IPW and its uncertainty (steps 8–10).
 IPW estimation (in units kg m-2, equivalent to mm) is given using ZWD and the conversion factor (step 8).
-For calculating GNSS IPW uncertainty (step 9), the approach chosen for C3S_311a_Lot3 is based on the GRUAN GNSS data processing [5], and accounts for all of the uncertainty sources due to the measurement systems.
-The IPW uncertainty calculation relies on previously published values for input variables used as constants and their uncertainties [6].
-In case of uncertainties for p0 and Tm, these values, statistically determined using IGRA and GRUAN radiosonde measurements, have been found to be in a good agreement with the results presented in several papers specifically focusing on ERA5 [7, 8].
-After the values for IPW and its uncertainty are calculated, the results are ingested to the database (step 10).
+For calculating GNSS IPW uncertainty (step 9), the approach chosen for C3S_311a_Lot3 is based on the GRUAN GNSS data processing [10], accounting for all uncertainty sources due to the measurement systems.
+The IPW uncertainty calculation relies on previously published values for input variables used as constants and their uncertainties [11].
+In case of uncertainties for p0 and Tm, these values, statistically determined using IGRA and GRUAN radiosonde measurements, agree with the results presented in several papers specifically focusing on ERA5 [12, 13].
+After the values for IPW and its uncertainty are calculated, the results are ingested into the database (step 10).

 Data validation process